-With a lot of wonders, with breathtaking views over the emerald sea and beaches with snow-white sand … this is Sardinia, a very interesting island with natural colors, that mixes tradition with the pure and wild nature.
+With a lot of wonders, with breathtaking views over the emerald sea and beaches with snow-white sand … this is Sardinia, a very interesting island with natural colours, that mixes tradition with pure and wild nature.

-Imagine yourself admiring the picturesque paths of the city, filled with traditional scents and with the ancient flavors of the Sardinian cuisine.
-The historic areas of Castello and Marina, two of the most popular historical districts in Cagliari are the perfect places to find typical objects such as exclusive ceramics, silver and gold jewelry, carpets and many other unique pieces of art and craft.
+Imagine yourself admiring the picturesque paths of the city, filled with traditional scents and with the ancient flavours of the Sardinian cuisine.
+The historic areas of Castello and Marina, two of the most popular historical districts in Cagliari are the perfect places to find typical objects such as exclusive ceramics, silver and gold jewellery, carpets and many other unique pieces of art and craft.

-Every corner of this beautiful island has something exclusive to offer to each traveler.
+Every corner of this beautiful island has something exclusive to offer to each traveller.
 Here are the major attractions that you must take into consideration, once you step on the Sardinian land.

 Getting to Sardinia

 Car ferries connect Sardinia to mainland Italy, 193 kilometres away, and less frequently to Mediterranean ports in both France and Spain.
 Ferries leave from Savona (on the western Italian Riviera), Genoa, Livorno (near Pisa), and Civitavecchia (Rome), arriving at the Sardinian ports of Cagliari (the capital in the southern part of the island), Arbatax (on the east coast), Olbia (Costa Smeralda), and Porto Torres (north coast).
 Lines serving Sardinia are Tirrenia, Grandi Navi Veloci, Moby Lines, Corsica/Sardinia Ferries, and Grimaldi Lines.
 Regular flights connect Cagliari International Airport to Rome and other cities, and smaller airports for domestic and other flights are at Olbia and Alghero.